 Will my Essential Caregiver be restricted to timed visits?

 Visits from Essential Caregivers should not be time limited.
 The guidance recognises that Essential Caregivers are a central part of delivering care and support to residents, alongside care staff, so may spend longer in the home.
-They may also use areas other visitors don’t enter, taking further steps to reduce infection risks to themselves and others, and staying 2 meters away from staff/other residents.
+They may also use areas other visitors don’t enter.
 Remember, Essential Caregivers are subject to the same testing regime, PPE arrangements and IPC measures as staff.

 Can I only have one Essential Caregiver?